JustinDearden/NASA-Launcher/README.md

 | Parameter | Type     | Description                           |
 | :-------- | :------- | :------------------------------------ |
 | `id`      | `string` | **Required**.
 Flight number to delete |

+## Disclaimer

+This is not an official site and is not affiliated with NASA or SpaceX in any way.
+For educational purposes only.